erickbickler/MongoDataModellingExample/README.md

 # What is this Project

-This is an example of data-modeling in MongoDB created for an informational lecture on NoSQL
+This is an example of data-modeling in MongoDB created for an informational lecture on NoSQL Databases

 The app is purposefully left unfinished.
 If you would like to use this for your own learning, please fork the repository and complete it.